-Japan’s Nissan, Honda to partner on EVs to challenge Chinese, reports say
+Japan’s Nissan, Honda to study partnership on EVs amid Chinese dominance

 Japanese carmakers have struggled to keep up with their Chinese rivals in the fast-growing EV market.

-Japan’s Nissan is seeking a business partnership with Honda on electric vehicles in a bid to challenge the dominance of Chinese manufacturers, media outlets have reported.
+Japan’s Nissan and Honda have agreed to study the possibility of a partnership focused on electric vehicles, as the carmakers struggle to challenge the dominance of Chinese manufacturers.

-Nissan and Honda have yet to begin formal discussions on the tie-up, the scope of which is still undecided, Reuters reported on Friday, citing people familiar with the matter.
+Nissan and Honda’s potential partnership will focus on technology that helps accelerate efforts towards “carbon neutrality and zero traffic-accident fatalities,” the carmakers said on Friday.

 Keep readinglist of 4 items